hybridgroup/gopherbot/README.md

 ### TinyGo drivers

-To install the various drivers and other code dependencies run these commands:
+To install the various drivers and other code dependencies run this command:

 ```
 go get -u tinygo.org/x/drivers
-go get -u github.com/eclipse/paho.mqtt.golang
 ```

 ### TinyGo drivers